Guide

 Objectives should set out in your evaluation plan what your overall health and wellbeing programme/initiative aims to achieve, and the overall goals that will be used to measure performance.

-The objectives should always be clear, provable (if you will not be able to prove an objective has been met, then think about revising it) and relevant to your role and the remit of your strategy.
+The objectives should always be clear, provable and relevant to your role and the remit of your strategy.

-Health and wellbeing initiatives often involve partners or participation from staff, and success can be dependent upon a number of external factors beyond your control.
+Health and wellbeing initiatives often involve partners or participation from staff, and success can be dependent upon many external factors beyond your control.
 Make sure your objectives are not impossible for you and your team to achieve.
-You may find the following questions and points helpful when setting objectives:

-- What will success look like?
-Make sure this is definable and achievable.
+• What will success look like?
+Ensure this is definable and achievable.

-- What would you ideally like the outcome to be?
+• What would the outcome be?
 This could be improved mental health, reduced absenteeism or fewer occupational health referrals.

-- Have you built in the opportunity for staff feedback on the overall process?
-Ensuring staff are engaged is essential and incorporating feedback could improve the effectiveness of an intervention.
-Staff input can make a crucial difference in ensuring staff feel engaged with the process.
-Line managers generally have a key role in the success of an initiative and should therefore be involved with planning and delivery.
+• Line managers play a key role in successful initiatives and should therefore be involved with planning and delivery.
 NHS England has developed a useful guide for line managers on supporting health and wellbeing.

 Mapping tasks and activities

-The next stage in creating your evaluation plan is to map your tasks and activities.
-This will help you demonstrate the full impact of your work by ensuring you choose the right performance measures to track and evidence impact.
-This is useful as we don't often include everything we do and the time it takes to run a health and wellbeing programme.
+Mapping out your tasks and activities will help you demonstrate the full impact of your work by ensuring you choose the right performance measures to track and evidence impact.
+This is helpful because we don’t often document our activities and the time required for a health and wellbeing programme.
+Start thinking about how to collect evaluation data as activities occur.

-- Develop a logic model or theory of change to help you clearly map out your future activities and intended impact.
+2. Develop a logic model or theory of change to help you map out your future activities and intended impact.

 Consider use of real-time data